-WE MAINTAIN STRONG COMPENSATION AND CORPORATE GOVERNANCE PRACTICES: Over the years we have continued to enhance our compensation and corporate governance practices: Use ROIC as a key performance metric: We replaced Economic Profit with ROIC to more clearly measure / how effectively we are using our capital.
-Return to 3-year performance period for performance share units: We returned to a 3-year performance period for performance share units to better align the interests of executive officers with long-term shareholder value.
-Further expanded use of performance-based equity: We modified our long-term incentive program to increase our use of performance share units to represent approximately 60% of long-term equity grants.
-Elimination of classified board: We eliminated our classified board structure and hold annual elections of directors.
-Strengthened role of lead director: We eliminated a practice in which we rotated our lead director annually.
+WE MAINTAIN STRONG COMPENSATION AND CORPORATE GOVERNANCE PRACTICES:

+Over the years we have continued to enhance our compensation and corporate governance practices:

+- ✓ Use ROIC as a key performance metric: We replaced Economic Profit with ROIC to more clearly measure how effectively we are using our capital. - Return to 3-year performance period for performance share units: We returned to a 3-year performance period for performance share units to better align the interests of executive officers with long-term shareholder value. - ✓ Further expanded use of performance-based equity: We modified our long-term incentive program to increase our use of performance share units to represent approximately 60% of long-term equity grants. - ✓ Elimination of classified board: We eliminated our classified board structure and hold annual elections of directors. - Strengthened role of lead director: We eliminated a practice in which we rotated our lead director annually.
 Today, our board appoints a lead director with the intent that the individual will serve for at least three years.
-The roles and responsibilities of the lead director have been clarified, and the lead director receives additional compensation for serving in this role.
-Adoption of clawback policy: Under our clawback policy, if the Committee determines an employee engaged in intentional misconduct that causes a financial restatement, it may revoke any outstanding awards, including cash incentives or equity awards, that were received as a result of the misconduct.
-Tightened stock ownership guidelines: Senior executives who have not met their individual ownership requirement must hold 50% of any of the shares they receive from an exercise or vesting of awards until the requirement is satisfied.
+The roles and responsibilities of the lead director have been clarified, and the lead director receives additional compensation for serving in this role. - Adoption of clawback policy: Under our clawback policy, if the Committee determines an employee engaged in intentional misconduct that causes a financial restatement, it may revoke any outstanding awards, including cash incentives or equity awards, that were received as a result of the misconduct. - ✓ Tightened stock ownership guidelines: Senior executives who have not met their individual ownership requirement must hold 50% of any of the shares they receive from an exercise or vesting of awards until the requirement is satisfied. - Redoubled Our Commitment to Board Diversity and Refreshment: Our board is focused on having fresh perspective on the board and its committees, including a diversity of thought and background.
+Our board is more than 40% female and has an average tenure of 6.7 years. - ✓ Enhanced our Board Evaluation Program: We have strengthened our board evaluation process by including a facilitated evaluation, led by an experienced external resource. - Enhanced our Succession Plan for Executive Officers: We have developed a robust succession planning process for our executive officers and senior leadership designed to ensure we have experienced and capable leaders who are prepared to assume executive roles as they become available.